Nurse Practitioner (NP) Programs Online in Mississippi

 Online & Campus Based - Visit Website

-The University of Southern Mississippi's hybrid Master of Science in Nursing with Psychiatric-Mental Health Nurse Practitioner emphasis requires 34-48 credit hours.
+The University of Southern Mississippi offers a Master of Science in Nursing with a Psychiatric-Mental Health Nurse Practitioner emphasis.
+This hybrid program prepares registered nurses for advanced practice roles.
+Students complete 34-48 credit hours.
 Admission requires a BSN, 3.0 GPA, GRE scores, RN license, and clinical experience.
-This online program focuses on psychobiological theories, psychopharmacology, and family psychiatric care through clinical practicums.
-Graduates can sit for national certification exams while maintaining a 3.0 GPA throughout the program.
+Graduates can sit for national certification exams.
+The program focuses on psychobiological theories, psychopharmacology, and family psychiatric care.
+It includes clinical practicum courses.
+Students must maintain a 3.0 GPA throughout the program.

 - Hybrid program format.